udhos/basgo/README-windows.md

 - Add c:\mingw64\bin to the environment variable PATH

-- If the installation is find, you should be able to test it with `gcc --version`
+- If the installation is fine, you should be able to test it with `gcc --version`

 ```
 C:\Users\evert>gcc --version